HEnquist/camilladsp/README.md

 * `resampler_profile` (optional, defaults to "Balanced")

   The quality profile for the resampler.
-Valid choices are "Fast", "Balanced", "Accurate" and "VeryAccurate".
+Valid choices are "VeryFast", "Fast", "Balanced" and "Accurate".

 * `capture_samplerate` (optional, defaults to value of `samplerate`)